IFITech 4MP Bulb Camera: Your All-in-One Solution for Home Security - www.lokmattimes.com

 IFITech 4MP Bulb Camera: Your All-in-One Solution for Home Security

-New Delhi (India), April 14: IFIHomes, a leading brand in home security solutions, is proud to introduce its latest product – the IFITech 4MP Bulb Camera.
+New Delhi [India], April 14 (/SRV): IFIHomes, a leading brand in home security solutions, is proud to introduce its latest product - the IFITech 4MP Bulb Camera.
 This innovative camera is designed to fit on to typical Indian bulb holders, making it easy to install in any room of your house.
 With its ability to connect to your home WiFi and provide mobile access through a mobile app, this camera is the perfect all-in-one solution for your home security needs.

 The IFITech 4MP Bulb Camera is not just a camera - it also has 4 LED lights to provide motion-activated lighting during the dark.
 This dual-purpose feature makes it an ideal addition to any room in your home.
 With its high-resolution 4MP camera, you can easily monitor your home from your mobile device, ensuring that your loved ones and belongings are always safe.